Organic nuclear reactor: Early experiments

 Early theoretical work on the organic cooled concept was carried out at the Argonne National Laboratory between 1953 and 1956.
 As part of this work, Mine Safety Appliances studied a variety of potential biphenyl coolants.
 In 1956-75, Aerojet conducted studies on the rate of "burnout" of polyphenyl coolants, and in the following two years, Hanford Atomic Products carried out several studies of polyphenyl irradiation.

 Monsanto began operating a single coolant loop in the Brookhaven Graphite Research Reactor beginning in 1955 to study heat transfer, and in 1958 began to consider coolant reclamation and studies on boiling diphenyl coolant loops.
 Atomic Energy of Canada Limited (AECL) began similar studies around the same time, with an eye to the design of a future test reactor.

 A similar program began in the UK at Harwell in the 1950s.
-This soon focussed on radiation damage to organic compounds, specifically polyphenyls.
+This soon focused on radiation damage to organic compounds, specifically polyphenyls.
 Around 1960, Euratom began studies of such designs as part of their ORGEL project.
 A similar but separate project began in Italy under the direction of the Comitato nazionale per l'energia nucleare, but their PRO design was never built.
 Likewise, a major study carried out in Denmark considered the heavy water-moderated reactor.